How to Develop Your Wisdom To Meet Our Challenges

 But beware, I’m not encouraging you to suppress all emotion and live like a robot; quite the contrary!
 Emotions have an undeniable utility because they give us valuable information about what is happening in us and around us.
 The objective is, therefore, not to no longer feel anything but precisely to fully feel the emotions when it seems relevant and valuable to us.
 In other situations, they will be considered without being overwhelmed to avoid a possible counterproductive effect.

-In short, this is exactly what the approach of mindfulness and meditation advocates.
+This is exactly what the approach of mindfulness and meditation advocates.
 In these practices, we seek to observe what is happening within us to reintroduce a space of freedom concerning our thoughts and emotions.
 We can then choose to fully savor an emotion or, on the contrary, take into account what it tells us while regulating it.

 It is also possible to put stress management approaches (or “coping”) in place to learn how to manage your emotions.